emerald-geomodelling/simpeg-simpleem-examples/README.md

 # experimental-simpeg-ext

-A simple wrapper around SimPEG for EM inversion of data where the instrument setup does not change between soundings.
+SimpleEM is a simple wrapper around SimPEG for EM inversion of data where the instrument setup does not change between soundings.

+This repository contains example notebooks showcasing how to use this for synthetic data and measured data delivered in xyz format.

 ```
 import libaarhusxyz